+There are many reasons to visit Guildford, it maybe for its historic heritage, its vibrant shops, or its wonderful location on the banks of the River Wey.
 In modern times the town has retained its importance as a communication hub and market town, and gained a contemporary cathedral, modern university, world-class sports facilities and extensive shopping and commercial developments.
 It also benefits from an excellent, high speed rail link to London.

 There is plenty to do and see in Guildford, particularly if History is of interest to you.
 This includes trips to Guildford Castle which is believed to date back to almost 1066, Guildford Cathedral or an educational visit to Guildford Museum.

 Although now used mainly for pleasure, the Wey Navigation and links to the Basingstoke Canal once afforded Guildford easy access to England’s extensive canal network.
 Although the wharfs and warehouses no longer operate, parts of the waterfront have been preserved, offering a glimpse into the town’s not-so-distant past.

 Getting outdoors, why not follow the 1.5 mile historic trail as it takes you from the bustling high street up to the Norman Castle, down to the river and then back up to the town centre, taking in 1,000 years of history.
 If feeling more energetic, the North Downs are just a few minutes hike and offer some of the most beautiful countryside and scenic views in the country.

 Stoke Park is home to the Spectrum Leisure Centre, a national prize‐winning sports centre that includes a variety of swimming pools, Olympic size ice rink, tenpin bowling, squash courts and an athletics stadium.

 Guildford has somewhere to eat or drink for every occasion, a break from shopping in a cosy coffee shop, a catch up with friends in a real ale pub or a family meal in a restaurant.